-Previous VAL-083 clinical trials sponsored by the National Cancer Institute (NCI) reported promising safety and efficacy data for the treatment of GBM.
-Going forward, the DelMar clinical trial will be delivering higher doses of VAL-083 more often in comparison to the historical GBM treatment regimen studied at the NCI.
-The NCI-sponsored studies, a cumulative dose of 125mg/m2 delivered in a 33 day cycle in combination with radiation was demonstrated to be superior to radiation alone (Eagan et al. 1979).
-In a comparative 33-day cycle, Cohort 6 of DelMar's dosing regimen will deliver a total of 180/mg2 taking advantage of higher drug concentration and exposure to the tumor.
+Previous VAL-083 clinical trials sponsored by the U.S. National Cancer Institute (NCI) reported promising safety and efficacy data for the treatment of GBM.
+In the NCI-sponsored studies, a cumulative dose of 125mg/m2 delivered in a 33 day cycle in combination with radiation was demonstrated to be superior to radiation alone (Eagan et al. 1979).
+In a comparative 33-day cycle, Cohort 7 of DelMar's dosing regimen will deliver a total of 240mg/m2 taking advantage of substantially higher drug concentration and exposure to the tumor.

-"Reaching the 30mg/m2 dose cohort is an important clinical milestone in the development of VAL-083 as a potential treatment for refractory GBM," said Jeffrey Bacha, president & CEO of DelMar Pharmaceuticals.
-"We are hopeful that our strategy of taking advantage of a higher concentration and higher exposure in comparison to the NCI regimen will enable us to build upon the experience of previous NCI-sponsored studies and position VAL-083 as a promising new treatment option for GBM patients who have failed other available therapies."
+"Advancing to the 40mg/m2 dose cohort is an important clinical milestone in the development of VAL-083," said Jeffrey Bacha, president & CEO of DelMar Pharmaceuticals.
+"We have now successfully demonstrated that we can deliver both a higher concentration and higher exposure in comparison to the NCI regimen.
+We believe this, combined with historical data from the NCI demonstrating activity in the treatment of GBM, position VAL-083 as a promising new treatment option for GBM patients who have failed other available therapies."